differentialhq/differential/README.md

 // initialize the communication. this starts listening for queued function calls d.listen({
-  machineTypes: ["worker"], // this listening process will only run worker functions });
+  asMachineTypes: ["worker"], // this listening process will run as the "worker" machine type });

 // define any function and wrap it with d.fn to run it in a distributed manner const helloWorld = d.fn((pid) => {
   return `Hello from pid ${process.pid}!`;
 }, {
-  machineType: "worker", // this function will only run on workers })
+  runOn: "worker", // this function will only run on workers })

 // call the function as if it were a normal function in the same process